shared-goals/shared-goals.github.io/index.md

 /commit sg 90min "Some fixes" "Finish /commit"
 ```

-# Integrated Platforms
-- [Telegram](telegram) - Client for goals and friends management
-- [Facebook] - Client for goals and friends management
-- [VK] - Client for goals and friends management
-- [GitHub] - Automation for commits

 <!-- Markdown is a lightweight and easy-to-use syntax for styling your writing.
 It includes conventions for

 ```markdown